Perinatal Wellness

 Symptoms

-What are the symptoms of peripartum mood disorder?
+What are the symptoms of perinatal mood disorder?

-There are several varied symptoms associated with peripartum mood disorders, which may include some or all of the following:
+There are several varied symptoms associated with perinatal mood disorders, which may include some or all of the following:

 • Insomnia